An Overview of Arrest Warrants and Search Warrants

-This article provides information on arrests, arrest warrants and search warrants.
+This article provides information on arrests, arrest warrants, and search warrants.

-The individual is then asked to stand or sit in a particular area or they are placed in the back of the police vehicle.
+The individual is then asked to stand or sit in a particular area or placed in the back of the police vehicle.
 This gives the officer time to assess the situation further and speak to other suspects or witnesses.

-Arrest Warrants and Search Warrants Issuance and Procedures
+Arrest Warrants and Search Warrants: Issuance and Procedures

 Most often, the term warrant refers to a specific type of authorization.
-Warrant usually refers to a writ issued by a competent legal officer, most often a judge or magistrate, which commands an otherwise illegal act that would violate individual rights and affords the person executing the writ protection from damages if the act is performed.
+The warrant usually refers to a writ issued by a competent legal officer, most often a judge or magistrate, which commands an otherwise illegal act that would violate individual rights and affords the person executing the writ protection from damages if the act is performed.

 “This Court orders the Sheriff or Constable to find the named person, wherever he may be found, and deliver said person to the custody of the Court.”